smithjilks/alx-system_engineering-devops/0x02-shell_redirections/README.md

     - include capital letters as well

 19-AZ replaces all characters A and c from input to Z and e respectively.

+20-hiago removes all letters c and C from input.